-1. Land at Bayer CropScience Plc, Hauxton, is allocated for a sustainable high density, residential-led mixed-use development.
+Land at Bayer CropScience Plc, Hauxton, is allocated for a sustainable high density, residential-led mixed-use development.
 Development of the 8.7 hectare site will comprise housing and B1 employment development as well as open space and community facilities.
 Development will be required to provide appropriate contributions to local services and facilities and the provision of a high quality bus service and cycle links to Cambridge (including long-term financial support if necessary).

 - 2. The development will include: - a.
-The creation of riverside informal open space linking between the proposed Trumpington Meadows Country Park and Hauxton village, retaining appropriate existing features of ecological interest, and creation of new features that will enhance the site: - b.
+The creation of riverside informal open space linking between the proposed Trumpington Meadows Country Park and Hauxton village, retaining appropriate existing features of ecological interest, and creation of new features that will enhance the site; - b.
 Establishing pedestrian and cycle links to the Trumpington Meadows development, and to the Trumpington Park and Ride; - c.
 Establishing pedestrian and cycle links to the village of Hauxton; - d.
 Contributions to improved public transport provision along the A10 corridor; - e.
 Improved community facilities; - f.
 Finding uses for the listed buildings on the site at the Hauxton Mill complex; - g.
 The remediation of all contamination caused by previous industrial uses of the site; - h.
 Redevelopment that will secure a reduced visual impact of the site on the openness of the Cambridge Green Belt. - 3.
-A Masterplan will be required for the site. - 7.10 The Bayer CropScience site near Hauxton offers a specific opportunity where a brownfield site is available for redevelopment, located near to the edge of Cambridge.
+A Masterplan will be required for the site. - 7.11 The Bayer CropScience site near Hauxton offers a specific opportunity where a brownfield site is available for redevelopment, located near to the edge of Cambridge.
 The site comprises a vacant previously intensively developed industrial site that included manufacturing and warehousing.
 Appropriate redevelopment will comprise a mix of uses to maximise sustainability and it will enable visual improvement of this prominent site, improving a major approach into Cambridge.
 It will need to be sensitively designed to take account of its position surrounded by the Green Belt.
 It is capable of being developed with good links to the Trumpington Meadows development, and Trumpington Park and Ride, as well as the village of Hauxton itself.
-The site also offers opportunities for improved access to the River Cam. - 7.11 Part of the site lies within the medium risk flood zone, and appropriate mitigation measures will be required.
+The site also offers opportunities for improved access to the River Cam. - 7.12 Part of the site lies within the medium risk flood zone, and appropriate mitigation measures will be required.
 The site was contaminated and remediation works have been undertaken and at time of writing site monitoring continues to be undertaken.
-Development should not commence on site until the Council has agreed that satisfactory remediation has been undertaken. - 7.12 The Bayer CropScience site was allocated for residential-led mixed-use development including B1 employment development, open space and community facilities in the Site Specific Policies Development Plan Document (DPD) (adopted in January 2010).
-Outline planning permission was granted for a scheme including up to 380 dwellings in February 2010.
-A reserved matters planning permission for phase 1 (201 dwellings) was granted in December 2012.
-Detailed masterplanning of the site has resulted in the site being anticipated to provide a total of 285 dwellings.

-7.13 Proposals for the redevelopment of the recreation buildings and waste water treatment facility on the western side of the A10 will be considered in the context of proposals for appropriate development within the Green Belt.
+Development should not commence on site until the Council has agreed that satisfactory remediation has been undertaken. - 7.13 Proposals for the redevelopment of the recreation buildings and waste water treatment facility on the western side of the A10 will be considered in the context of proposals that do not comprise inappropriate development within the Green Belt.
 As a planning objective it would be highly desirable to secure the removal of the incongruous industrial structures on the western part of the site.
-Particular consideration should be given to proposals that remove these structures and improve the visual appearance of the Green Belt.
+Particular consideration should be given to proposals that remove these structures and improve the visual appearance of the Green Belt through proposals that are consistent with Policy NH/9 and the NPPF (2012) paragraph 89.